latentfidelity/oozu/docs/restart.md

 The script performs the following once all prior processes are gone:
 1. Stops any existing `node src/index.js` process.
-2. Stops any legacy Python `oozuarena.app` processes.
+2. Stops any legacy Python `oozuworld.app` processes.
 3. Starts a fresh instance with your system `node` binary.
 4. Streams basic status logs so you can confirm the bot logged in successfully.

 > Tip: the script is idempotent—run it again any time you want to redeploy changes.

-Prefer the script so logs persist to `logs/oozu_bot.log`, but you can also run a one-off foreground session via:
+Prefer the script so logs persist to `logs/oozuworld_bot.log`, but you can also run a one-off foreground session via:
 ```bash
 npm start
 ```